At a glance

 CreditCorp* contacted ROCK following their in-house IT department having determined that they did not believe the company’s existing security measures would be deemed adequate once GDPR had come into force.
 As a direct result, the company instructed ROCK to audit relevant systems and setups.

-Following the completion of our audit, ROCK identified multiple potential improvements.
-These included updating existing anti-virus solutions and firewalls, the implementation of automated patching and, most importantly, the development of more robust authentication processes.
+Following the completion of our cyber security audit, ROCK identified multiple potential improvements.
+These included updating existing anti-virus solutions and firewalls, implementing automated patching and, most importantly, developing more robust authentication processes.

 Having observed that CreditCorp* utilised multiple virtual platforms – many of which contained sensitive data pertaining to customers – and that logs suggested several were persistently subjected to brute force attacks, ROCK implemented multi-factor authentication to enhance cyber security.
 In turn, all login attempts required at least one further form of verification to be undertaken before a user was able to access resources.
 IP checks were also leveraged in order to enhance security; login attempts from non-whitelisted addresses were prevented from accessing portals entirely.